 Motley Fool vs. Action Alerts: Pricing Comparison

 It’s hard to beat Stock Advisor on price.
-It nominally costs $199 per year, but it’s easy to find discounts to bring the cost down to just $99 per year.
+It nominally costs $199 per year, but it’s easy to find discounts to bring the cost down to just $99 for your first year.

 Which Service Offers Better Resources?